M-Pineapple/Claude-Project-Coordinator/README.md

 **For Individual Developers:**
 - Default security settings are designed for personal development workflows
 - Protects against common attack vectors while maintaining usability
-- All validation can be customized or disabled if needed
+- Security settings can be customized by modifying source code and rebuilding

 **For Organizations:**
 - Organizations should evaluate their own security requirements
 - Additional security measures may be needed for production environments
 - Consider implementing additional authentication and audit logging for shared use
+- Hardcoded configuration prevents runtime tampering

 ## Example Files & Documentation